Arakan: Kingdom of Mrauk U

-Min Saw Mon's successors in the Kingdom of Mrauk U sought to end the Bengal Sultanate's hegemony.
 Min Khayi (Ali Khan) was the first to challenge Bengali hegemony.
 Ba Saw Phyu (Kalima Shah) defeated Bengal Sultan Rukunuddin Barbak Shah in 1459.
 Min Bin (Zabuk Shah) conquered Chittagong.
 Taking advantage of the Mughal Empire's invasion campaign of Bengal, the Arakan navy and pirates dominated a coastline of 1000 miles, spanning from the Sundarbans to Moulmein.
 The kingdom's coastline was frequented by Arab, Dutch, Danish and Portuguese traders.
 Control of the Kaladan River and Lemro River valleys led to increased international trade, making Mrauk U prosperous.
 The reigns of Min Phalaung (Sikender Shah), Min Rajagiri (Salim Shah I) and grandson Min Khamaung (Hussein Shah) strengthened the wealth and power of Mrauk U. Arakan colluded in the slave trade with the Portuguese settlement in Chittagong.
 After conquering the port city of Syriam in the early 1600s, Arakan appointed the Portuguese mercenary Philip De Brito e Nicota as the governor of Syriam.
 But Nicota later transferred Syriam to the authority of Portuguese India.
 Even after independence from the Sultans of Bengal, the Arakanese kings continued the custom of maintaining Muslim titles.
 They compared themselves to Sultans and fashioned themselves after Mughal rulers.
-They also continued to employ Indians and Muslims in prestigious positions within the royal administration.
+They also continued to employ Indians and Muslims from Bengal in prestigious positions within the royal administration.
 The court adopted Indian and Islamic fashions from neighbouring Bengal.
 Mrauk U hosted mosques, temples, shrines, seminaries and libraries.
-Syed Alaol was a renowned poet of Arakan.
-Indian and Muslim influence continued on Arakanese affairs for 350 years.
+Syed Alaol and Daulat Qazi were prominent poets of Arakan.
+The Santikan Mosque was built in Mrauk U.

 In 1660, Shah Shuja, the brother of Emperor Aurangzeb and a claimant of the Peacock Throne, received asylum in Mrauk U. Members of Shuja's entourage were recruited in the Arakanese army and court.
 They were kingmakers in Arakan until the Burmese conquest.
 Arakan suffered a major defeat to the forces of Mughal Bengal during the Battle of Chittagong in 1666, when Mrauk U lost control of southeast Bengal.
 The Mrauk U dynasty's reign continued until the 18th century.

 Burmese conquest

 The Konbaung Dynasty conquered Arakan in 1784.
 Mrauk U was devastated during the invasion.
 The Burmese Empire executed thousands of men and deported a considerable portion of people from the Arakanese population to central Burma.
+The independence of Arakan ended in 1784 when Burmese forces conquered Mrauk-U. The Arakanese royal court was deported to central Burma.
+The religious relics of the kingdom, including the sacred Mahamuni sculpture of Buddha, were seized and transferred to Amarapura in Mandalay.

+Rakhine rebellions were suppressed.
+Many Rakhine Buddhists fled by sea to the Barisal region of Bengal, where their descendants continue to live today.
+It is also likely that Arakanese Muslims became dispersed across Burma and Bengal as either deportees or refugees due to the conflict.
+Arakan experienced a demographic vacuum as a result of the Burmese conquest.
+There were several uprisings against Burmese rule, including a rebellion by Chin Bya in 1811.
+The uprisings caused recurrent Burmese raids into British India, which led to the First Anglo-Burmese War.